 Session topics include:

 - Financial Management: Risk, Return, and Investor Expectations

 - Frictions and Business Evolution in the Digital Economy

 - Organizational Culture

 - Succession Planning

-A key part of the learning for the week is when participants apply what they studied in the classroom to an industry related case developed by LMC stockholders and Wharton.
-Working together in teams participants must formulate their recommendations for the case study.
-More importantly, on the final day each member of the group presents their group decision and then has the opportunity to listen and question others sharing different approaches.
+A key part of the learning for the week is when participants apply what they studied in the classroom to an industry-related case developed by LMC stockholders and Wharton.
+Working together in teams, participants must formulate their recommendations for the case study.
+More importantly, on the final day each member of the group presents his/her group's decision and then has the opportunity to listen and question others sharing different approaches.
 This last day is an important part of the learning process, enabling participants to apply the basic foundational topics such as finance, marketing, and operations to a real-world scenario.